raoulmillais/doccit/README.md

 html.
  * I.E. We'll need to change the file extensions of local hrefs from md to html.
 * Configurable layout html and css
-* Inject the HTML rendered markdown into a configurable element (by CSS selector) of a configurable layout html and repeat for each page.
+* Inject the HTML rendered markdown into a configurable element by CSS selector (Default: '#content') of a configurable layout html (Default: './layout.html')
- * I don't think these ought to live in the master branch of the relevant projects if we want to keep consistency.
+ NOTE: I don't think these ought to live in the master branch of the relevant projects if we want to keep consistency.
 (Do we?)
 I guess pulling in an artefact from a separate repo/build would make sense as Leighton / whoever can make changes there and have them picked up on the next documentation build, and/or we can have changes in that